lighthouse

 Nice View Of The Western Lake and Occasionally Some Ship Action

-Lake Superior In Winter
+Lake Superior From Space

 Lake Superior Satellite